NinhLuong/basecode_riverpod_rewards_app/README.md

 - Use `Either<Failure, Success>` from Dartz for functional error handling.
 - Implement custom `Failure` classes for domain-specific errors.
 - Display errors in UI using `SelectableText.rich` with red color for visibility.
-- Handle loading and error states within BLoC states.
+- Handle loading and error states within Riverpod providers.

 ### Performance Optimization